bpires/handbook/js/index.md

 a.length //3
 ```

 Note that you can set the length of the array.
-If you assign a bigger number than the arrays current capacity, nothing happens.
+If you assign a bigger number than the array's current capacity, nothing happens.
 If you assign a smaller number, the array is cut at that position:

 ```js
 const a = [1, 2, 3]